Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/posing/editing.rst

                :menuselection:`Pose --> Paste X-Flipped Pose`

-Blender allows you to copy and paste a pose, either through the *Pose* menu, or directly using the three copy/paste buttons found at the right part of the 3D Views header:
+Blender allows you to copy and paste a pose, either through the *Pose* menu, or directly using the three copy/paste buttons found at the right part of the 3D View's header:

 Copy Current Pose
-   To copy the current pose of selected bones into the pose buffer.
+   Copy the current pose of selected bones into the pose buffer.
 Paste Pose
    Paste the buffered pose to the currently posed armature.
 Paste X-Flipped Pose